What do sending hand-written letters through snail mail and exchanging WhatsApp instant messages have in common?

-Start your Ridge free trial today and see what edge computing can do to slash your latency and impress your users.
+Book a demo with Ridge and see what Ridge’s edge cloud solution and distributed PoPs can do to slash your latency and impress your users.

 A network with high latency means slow response times, giving a bad user experience to its end-users, so it is considered bad.
 For example, 200 ping (in milliseconds) is high latency and bad for time-critical applications.
 20-30ms (or up to 50ms) is low latency, so it is considered good.
 The average latency range for most sites is between 50 and 150 ms.